 Read more from our current catalog (pdf)…

-The Radiologic Technology program strictly adheres to all the Health Sciences and Nursing Division policies, which are detailed on the division admissions information page.
+The Radiologic Technology program strictly adheres to all the Health and Wellness Division policies, which are detailed on the division admissions information page.

 Supplemental Admissions Process

-The Radiologic Technology program is designed as a 1 + 1 program, where Phase I includes your general education and related courses, which may be taken at Greenville Tech or any articulating college.
+The Radiologic Technology program is designed as a 1 + 1 program, where Phase I includes your general education and related courses, which may be taken at Greenville Technical College or any articulating college.

 Upon successful completion of Phase I, qualified students are eligible to apply for Phase II of the Radiologic Technology program in January through April.
 Applications for Phase II and supporting documentation must be postmarked no later than May 1.

-Admission into the Greenville Tech Radiologic Technology program Phase I does not guarantee admission into Phase II of the program.
+Admission into the Greenville Technical College Radiologic Technology program Phase I does not guarantee admission into Phase II of the program.
 Phase II admission is competitive based on weighted admission scores and the relative scores of the applicant pool each year.

 Radiologic Technology Mission Statement

 The mission of the Radiologic Technology Program is to graduate well trained, entry-level Radiologic Technologists who are prepared to successfully demonstrate professional behavior, patient centered care, clinical competence, effective communication and critical thinking skills to function as a member of the health care team.

 - The student will graduate with the necessary skills to function effectively as an entry-level radiographer.